firezone/firezone/README.md

   [3-4 times](https://wireguard.com/performance/) faster than OpenVPN.
 - **Scalable:** Deploy two or more gateways for automatic load balancing and failover.
-- **Private:** Tunnels are peer-to-peer so packets never route through Firezone infrastructure.
+- **Private:** Peer-to-peer, end-to-end encrypted tunnels prevent packets from routing through our infrastructure.
 - **Secure:** Zero attack surface thanks to Firezone's holepunching tech which establishes tunnels on-the-fly at the time of access.
 - **Flexible:** Authenticate users via email, Google Workspace, or OIDC and sync